snowcap/SnowcapI18nBundle/Resources/doc/index.md

 * say_hello.en (/en/say_hello)

 Please note that internally, **SnowcapI18nBundle replace the default router with its own**.
-While this will be fine in most cases, you will run into trouble if you have already using a custom router class.
+While this will be fine in most cases, you will run into trouble if you are already using a custom router class.

 ### Using a non-i18n route among i18n routes